Introduction to Image/Container anatomy ¶

 Production Example ¶

-The diagram below shows an example in a high-level production scenario in an AWS EKS environment, where HashiCorp Vault is used to provide secrets to the container, Helm used to create k8s resources and deploy them, and AWS EBS volumes to persist the state of the container.
+The following diagram shows an example in a high-level production scenario in an Amazon Web Services (AWS) EKS environment, where: * HashiCorp Vault is used to provide secrets to the container. * Helm is used to create k8s resources and deploy them. * AWS EBS volumes is used to persist the state of the container.

 Development Example ¶

-The diagram below shows an example in a high-level development scenario in an Azure AKS environment, where no secrets management is used, simple kubectl is used to deploy k8s resources, and AWS EBS volumes persist the state of the container.
+The following diagram shows an example in a high-level development scenario in an Azure AKS environment, where: * No secrets management is used. * Simple kubectl is used to deploy k8s resources. * AWS EBS volumes is used to persist the state of the container.

 Customizing the Containers ¶